< Back to portfolio

 From March 2017 I began working for Syscon Justice Systems and with HMPPS (Her Majesty’s Prison and Probation Service) on a replacement for the main system that manages prisons, called NOMIS.
 Syscon worked on the original version, which was launched in around 2009, and has been asked to help rethink the entire system in conjunction with HMPPS.

-Initially the replacement was intended to be trialled on mobile devices but we expanded the work to include desktops.
+Initially the replacement, later renamed to Digital Prison Services (DPS), was intended to be trialled on mobile devices but we expanded the work to include desktops.
 The services we have designed all run in browser and are fully responsive, whilst all of our users are either using desktop machines or laptops at present.

 Process flow for Whereabouts